-Using the most recent advances in dental implant technology, Dr. Simek and Dr. Henry are able to place titanium implants.
+Using the most recent advances in dental implant technology, Dr. Simek, Dr. Henry and Dr. Bell are able to place titanium implants.
 After placement, these implants require a minimum of three months of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is completed by Dr. Simek in our office.
 Drs.
-Simek or Henry performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Simek, Henry or Bell performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 After healing, he then fits and makes the permanent prosthesis.
 Dr Simek will also make any temporary prosthesis needed during the implant process.

 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.